 Member Engagement—Our members are passionate about endocrine science, education, and promoting optimal health and well-being...

-Our new mission is to unite, lead, and grow the endocrine community to accelerate scientific breakthroughs and improve health worldwide; the GTF’s charge is to make that mission a reality by recommending a model that ensures that the right leaders are in the right roles at the right time.
+Our new mission is to unite, lead, and grow the endocrine community to accelerate scientific breakthroughs and improve health worldwide; the GTF’s charge was to make that mission a reality by recommending a model that ensured that the right leaders are in the right roles at the right time.

 What is “Governance?”

 “Governance” is the structure and process by which an organization makes decisions that help it achieve its mission.
 This includes the physical makeup of an organization’s legal governing body (board of directors), its member and staff leaders, and how the work of an organization is completed.

 To learn more about governance, please see our resources section where you can find readings on contemporary association governance practices.